The Strength of Structural Diversity in Online Social Networks: Results

 \subsection{Social bridges}

-In previous sections, we have focused exclusively on explicit and direct social ties in one's connected neighborhood when quantifying one's social context diversity.
-However, as social neighbors provide a reliable way to infer personal characteristics \cite{mcpherson2001birds, al2012homophily, liben2007link, lu2011link, christakis2013social, liang2018birds}, it's reasonable to speculate that two individuals who share many friends are also similar to each other, even without a direct social tie between them.
-Therefore, those shared friends could act as \textit{social bridges} that implicitly "link" two unconnected individuals or social components in the network \cite{dong2018social}.
+To quantify one's social context diversity from the view of component count, previous studies have focused exclusively on explicit and direct social ties in one's contact neighborhood.
+However, as social neighbors provide a reliable way to infer personal characteristics \cite{mcpherson2001birds, al2012homophily, liben2007link, lu2011link, christakis2013social, liang2018birds}, it's reasonable to speculate that two individuals who are exposed to a similar set of users will tend to be similar with each other, even without a direct social tie between them.
+Therefore, the common followees between them could act as \textit{social bridges} that implicitly ``link'' two unconnected individuals or social components in the network \cite{dong2018social}.

-Figure \ref{fig:social_bridges}a illustrates the process of how we apply social bridges in computing the social context diversity (see Supplementary Fig. \ref{fig:social_bridge_ex1} and \ref{fig:social_bridge_ex2} for more examples).
-We take shared followees into consideration since exposure to similar users could have a better chance to result in similarity between two individuals.
-Specifically, for two followers $i$ and $j$ of an ego user, we adopt Jaccard similarity of their followee sets to determine whether there is a "bridged connection" between them: $JaccardSim(i,j) = |F_i \cap F_j|/|F_i \cup F_j|$, where $F_i$ and $F_j$ denote the followee sets of $i$ and $j$, $\cap$ and $\cup$ denote the intersection and union operators of two sets, and $|*|$ denotes the size of a given set.
+Figure \ref{fig:social_bridges}(a) illustrates the process of how we apply social bridges to capture the implicit structural diversity of ego nodes.
+Figure \ref{fig:social_bridges}(b) gives another example with all the followers (denoted by black circles) isolated (i.e, no direct social ties between the followers).
+However, after social bridges are taken into consideration, user a and user b are likely to form one connected component (see Figures S3 and S4 of the Supplementary Materials for more examples).
+Specifically, for two followers $i$ and $j$ of an ego user, we adopt Jaccard similarity of their followee sets to determine whether there is a ``bridged connection" between them: $JaccardSim(i,j) = |F_i \cap F_j|/|F_i \cup F_j|$, where $F_i$ and $F_j$ denote the followee sets of $i$ and $j$, $\cap$ and $\cup$ denote the intersection and union operators of two sets, and $|\bullet|$ denotes the size of a given set.
 A bridged connection exists between $i$ and $j$ when $JaccardSim(i,j)$ is larger than a given threshold.
 A small threshold indicates that a bridged connection exists between two individuals as long as they share a small fraction of followees, while a large threshold requires two individuals sharing a large proportion of followees to determine the existence of a bridged connection.